Undefeated Lincoln Prep football team tackling more than just other teams

-KANSAS CITY, Mo. — While history is being made by the Lincoln College Preparatory Academy football team, their success doesn’t come without challenges.
+KANSAS CITY, Mo. — While the Lincoln College Preparatory Academy football team is making history, their success doesn’t come without challenges.

-Two years ago, the school was the site of a brand new and electric blue football field, but parents like Timmons, say in other areas, progress has fallen short.
+Two years ago, the school was the site of a brand new, electric blue football field, but parents like Timmons said in other areas, progress has fallen short.

-Last month, the school athletic weight room, built in a pool was condemned after it was deemed unstable during an inspection.
+Last month, the school’s athletic weight room, built in a pool, was condemned after it was deemed unstable during an inspection.

 The new location is outdoors.

-Besides the weight room, which impacts all athletics, the field still lacks any amenities from concessions to restrooms.
+Besides the weight room, which impacts all athletics, the field still lacks many amenities from concessions to restrooms.

 FOX4 is told there is a possibility the game could be held at the site.